 “Rowdy” Roddy Piper, was a Canadian professional wrestler and actor, born in 1954 as Roderick George “Roddy” Toombs.
 He’s one of the legendary names in the world of wrestling and just like Jake Roberts, he cut some absolutely astonishing promos.
 Along with Hulk Hogan, he was a central figure in pro wrestling of the 80s and 90s and is definitely responsible for making wrestling more widespread, but sadly enough he never became a WWF/WWE World Heavyweight Champion.
 Roddy Piper was one of the first performers to challenge the iconic movement known as Hulkamania, but Hogan’s power proved to be too strong for him every time he tried to defy him.

-Piper was named one of the best talkers in the wrestling sport, as well as one the most important building blocks of the original Wrestlemania, but the timing of his appearance on the wrestling stage wasn’t right – he simply couldn’t have become a World Champion while Hulk Hogan was around, even though he was a genuine legend and one of the leading stars of this sport of his time, which alone could have secured him that important belt around his waist if the rules had been different.
-He died in 2015 in his sleep at the age of 61 in his home in Hollywood, California.
+Piper was named one of the best talkers in the wrestling sport, as well as one the most important building blocks of the original Wrestlemania, but the timing of his appearance on the wrestling stage, alongside Hulk Hogan, was both a blessing and a curse for Hot Rod, as he simply couldn’t have become a World Champion while Hulk Hogan was around.
+Piper was inducted into the WWE Hall of Fame in 2005, and died in 2015 in his sleep at the age of 61 in his home in Hollywood, California.

-This short review covered several often mentioned and well-known wrestlers who have never won a major championship – feel free to name others as well and tell us what makes them unique!
+This short review covered several often mentioned and well-known wrestlers who have never won a major championship – feel free to name others as well and tell us why they deserved a top title!